EPCCed/hpcss24/README.md

   parameters and running with a finite value of the Reynolds number, e.g. 2.0?
 Can you see what the problem is?
 Can you fix it by adding appropriate OpenMP directives?

+### Friday PM

+  Ludovic will continue his OpenMP workshop

+### Friday PM

+  The way that `dosharpen` is parallelised in OpenMP is a bit weird - it is done by hand and does not use `parallel for`.

+  Rewrite the code so it uses `parallel for` over the first loop rather than switching based on the value of `pixcount`.
+Is the performance similar to the original version?
+What loop schedule should you use - does it make a difference to performance?

+  Here is a version of `dosharpen` written deliberately to have load imbalance across the image (the width of the filter is varied across the image from `2` to `d-2`.
+As above, rewrite the code to use `parallel for`.
+Does the loop schedule affect performance for the load-imbalanced sharpening algorithm?
+What is the best schedule - `static`, `dynamic`. ... ?